ypaulsussman/yblog/content/other_peoples_lines.md

 An apology for the Devil: It must be remembered that we have only heard one side of the case.
 God has written all the books. -Samuel Butler, writer (1835-1902)

-Sanity is madness put to good uses. –George Santayana, philosopher (1863-1952)
+Sanity is madness put to good uses. -George Santayana, philosopher (1863-1952)

 The true University of these days is a collection of books. -Thomas Carlyle, historian and essayist (1795-1881)